jsterj/laravel-vue-demo/README.md

 >
 > password:  password

-If you're running the Docker containers you should be able to access the site in your browser at [http://localhost](http://localhost).
+If you're running the Docker containers then you should be able to access the site in your browser at [http://localhost](http://localhost).

 If you would like to look at the database directly, you can do so via the phpMyAdmin container.
 It is running at [http://localhost:8080](http://localhost:8080) and has the following credentials: